 7. It can be fun and doesn’t need to take long

 We’ve revamped the way we write blog posts.
-To be honest we used to find it a chore and write hardly any.
+To be honest, we used to find it a chore and write hardly any.
 This post took just under an hour to write (a little more than an hour including final edits, adding images, links etc).
 That’s not such a chore.
-If you’d like to learn how we do this then sign up for our Quick and Easy blogging for Small Businesses masterclass.

 Because you’re not at school now.
-It doesn’t need to be perfectly written and it doesn’t need to be long (although Google likes longer blog posts, a shorter post is better than no post).
+You don’t need to write a grammatically perfect blog post and it doesn’t need to be long (although Google likes longer blog posts, a shorter post is better than no post – and remember you can always add to it later).
 It just needs to be about a subject your audience is interested in and answer their question.

 When you factor in the number of social media posts we plan to get out of it then you can see that it is a really efficient use of time.

 Writing blog posts directly related to your business is time well spent.
-We’re all busy and don’t have much time, but when you factor in the ability to reach a new audience through SEO, number of social media posts that a single blog post can generate and the way blog posts demonstrate your authority therefore increasing the likelihood that a visitor will choose to work with you we think it is a marketing strategy that is worth investing in in 2021.
+We’re all busy and don’t have much time, but when you factor in the ability to reach a new audience through SEO, the number of social media posts that a single blog post can generate and the way blog posts demonstrate your authority therefore increasing the likelihood that a visitor will choose to work with you we think it is a marketing strategy that is worth investing in in 2022 and beyond.

 Have we convinced you?